Programs and Group Classes: Sample Topics

 • The Revolutionary War lineage societies: Perfect for an intermediate to advanced group, the program covers the basic of a lineage society application to one of the major societies.

-Translation Records:
+Translation of Records:

 • Decoding French Civil Registration: The Basics: If your ancestor lived in regions once part of the French Empire, their records may be in French.
 Learn how to navigate their civil registration of births, deaths, and marriages.
 This presentation will introduce the French system of civil registration, which impacted record keeping in Alsace, Luxembourg, Lorraine, and more.
 It will begin by discussing the history of the system up to the 19th century, including the Decree of 20 September 1792.
 It will next offer guidance for decoding these records when the genealogist does not speak French, including common phrases, models, and dictionaries.
 Finally, it will touch on where a genealogist can go for help, including how to find professional genealogical translators.